Emergence of long-range correlations and thermal spectra in forced turbulence: Invariance of the Saffman integral in forced turbulence

-A-I is a natural generalisation to forced turbulence of the assumption adopted by \cite{BatchelorProudman56} for decaying turbulence, namely that integral moments of cumulants of $\bu$ at the initial time converge.\footnote{Our results reduce to theirs for $\bF(\bx, t)\to \bF(\bx)\delta(t)$.} Using methods analogous to theirs, we shall use A-I to determine from the \textit{forced} Navier-Stokes equation all of the initial ($t=0$) time derivatives of the velocity correlation functions in the large-separation limit.
-We further assume that \begin{quotation} A-II: \textit{The large-separation asymptotics of correlators at $t>0$ can be written as convergent Taylor series in $t$, with derivatives evaluated at $t=0$. } \end{quotation} The time derivative in such a Taylor series that decays slowest with the separation $r$ gives the large-$r$ asymptotic of the correlator at $t>0$.
+A-I is a natural generalisation to forced turbulence of the assumption adopted by \cite{BatchelorProudman56} for decaying turbulence, namely that integral moments of cumulants of $\bu$ at the initial time converge\footnote{Our results reduce to theirs for $\bF(\bx, t)\to \bF(\bx)\delta(t)$.} [also see \cite{Saffman67} for a similar analysis of the decaying-turbulence problem in Fourier space].
+Using methods analogous to theirs, we shall use A-I to determine from the \textit{forced} Navier-Stokes equation all of the initial ($t=0$) time derivatives of the velocity correlation functions in the large-separation limit.
+We further follow~\cite{BatchelorProudman56} in assuming that \begin{quotation} A-II: \textit{The large-separation asymptotics of correlators at $t>0$ can be written as convergent Taylor series in $t$, with derivatives evaluated at $t=0$. } \end{quotation} The time derivative in such a Taylor series that decays slowest with the separation $r$ gives the large-$r$ asymptotic of the correlator at $t>0$.